cloudburst/libheap/README.markdown

 ### Overall Heap Status

-Finally a number of different functions exist to print the overall state of heap as shown below:
+Finally a number of different functions exist to print the overall state of the heap as shown below:

-    gdb> heap -h
+    (gdb) heap -h
     ============================== Heap Dump Help ==================================

     Options: